Elephant Story: Production

 Due to the length, scope and international nature of the production, it was shot by three directors, as well as three separate cinematographers: Masao Tochizawa, Sadanori Shibata and Yoshio Mamiya.
 Tochizawa and Mamiya had previously worked with Koreyoshi Kurahara on The Glacier Fox.

 Elephant Story was the only directorial collaboration between Koreyoshi Kurahara and his brother Koretsugu.
 Other crew members were more frequent collaborators of the director.
 For example, editor Akira Suzuki worked with Kurahara on all three of his nature films.
 Narrator Eiji Okada starred in several Kurahara films and also served as narrator for his 1978 documentary The Glacier Fox.
 In addition, the film's screenwriter, Junichi Mimura, had earlier served as assistant director on The Glacier Fox, and would later co-produce Strawberry Road for the director.
 Co-composer Ryudo Uzaki would also work again with Kurahara, on 1988's Umi e, See You.

 This is one of three at least partially Africa-set films made by Kurahara, the other two being Safari 5000 and Umi e, See You.

 Music

 The film's score was co-composed by Makoto Kawaguchi and Ryudo Uzaki.
 Kawaguchi created the orchestral score, while Uzaki composed the songs.
 The orchestral component was performed by the Tokyo Symphony Orchestra and conducted by Hiroshi Kumagai, while the songs feature Japanese pop star Naomi Chiaki as a vocalist.
 There are two theme songs on the soundtrack: "Kaze no Daichi no Komoriuta" (lit.
-"Lullaby of the Land of the Wind") and "African Night", both sung by Chiaki, with lyrics by Yoko Aki and composition by Ryudo Uzaki.
+"Lullaby of the Land of the Wind", featuring Japanese rock band SHŌGUN as the backing band) and "African Night", both sung by Chiaki, with lyrics by Yoko Aki and composition by Ryudo Uzaki.
 Both tracks were also recorded by Jun Mayuzumi and released as a seven-inch single on February 25, 1980.
 The soundtrack was released on the same day by CBS/Sony, a month ahead of the film's premiere.
 It was distributed on audiocassette, CD and vinyl formats.